This house style should be used for all University communications (both web and print).

 Not post-doctorate, post-doc or postdoc

 Should only ever be used when referring to a computer program.
 Otherwise, use programme, below.

 Not capitalised unless it is part of a course title.

 Use capital P when referring to the name of the print publication.
 For example,

-Leave as lowercase when talking about a prospectus in general (similar to the way we use University/university).
+Leave as lowercase when talking about a prospectus in general.

 When there are further quotes or figures of speech within the quoted speech, use single quotes.

 Figures of speech or words quoted for explanation should be in single quotes – not italics.

 The title of an article within a journal should be in single quote marks and not italicised.